 Vegetable Puffs Recipe With Pastry Sheets

 When we lived in New York, every so often we would go to New Jersey to do Indian grocery shopping and mainly to enjoy the treats in Hot Breads.
-We not only eat but also bring back home these vegetable puffs, paneer puffs, personal pizza and so on.
+We not only eat but also bring back home vegetable puffs, paneer puffs, personal pizza, and so on.

 It is so easy to make these puffs especially since we get the readymade puff pastry sheets available in the market, but I never got around to making them.